 Diversity in all dimensions is necessary to make scientific progress.
 What can you bring to this program that might be different from other students?

 - This is a biology program; if you are math or computer science student, what could you contribute?

 - Have you had life experiences that might influence your participation?

 - Does the type of institution you attend makes you different from many REU students?

 - What makes you unique or unusual in science?

 - What is your intellectual reason for choosing this project?
-For this question looking at the background paper and the webpage of the mentor may help.
+For this question, the background paper and the webpage of the mentor may help.
 (A passion for an organism since childhood, although helpful, is not sufficient grounds for selecting a particular project).

 - How will this project benefit your development as a scientist?